pwikapanel/illustrator-panel/Adobe Exchange/Instructions to Testers.md

 ------------------------------
 ### 6. Test the "Relink Images" button

 1. in file "page1.ai" place a JPG image that is on the local hard drive but NOT in the working folders
-- make sure the "Link" is checked in the "Place" dialog box
+—make sure the "Link" is checked in the "Place" dialog box
 2. click the "Relink Images" button
-- it is NOT necessary for the image to be selected
+—it is NOT necessary for the image to be selected
 3. click "Yes" to create a "Links" folder
 4. click "No" to view the report
 5. in the Finder, verify that the image has been copied to sync/Links